soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/monitor-and-report-identities.md

 ---
-title: Monitor and report security status
+title: Monitor and report identities in Microsoft 365 security
-description: Describes Microsoft 365 Secure Score, how details are calculated, and what security admins can expect using it.
+description: Describes how you can monitor the identities in your organization and keep track of suspicious or risky behaviors.
-keywords: security, malware, Microsoft 365, M365, secure score, security center, improvement actions ms.prod: w10 ms.mktglfcycl: deploy
+keywords: security, malware, Microsoft 365, M365, security center, monitor, report, identity ms.prod: w10
+ms.mktglfcycl: deploy
 ms.localizationpriority: medium